EthanNguyen-Tu/TutorialEdge_ChatApplication/README.md

 # TutorialEdge_ChatApplication

-This repository follows ["Building a Chat Application in Go with ReactJS"][1].
+This repository follows the 2018 ["Building a Chat Application in Go with ReactJS"][1] by Elliot Forbes.

 ## Parts